sunil-samuel/Ansible-EDA-Webook-Multiple-Endpoints/README.md

-# eda.webhook - Listen on Different Endpoints
+# Ansible Automation Platform (AAP) 2.4 - eda.webhook - Listen on Different Endpoints

 A sample rulebook that uses eda webhooks to listen for events.
 Given the endpoint to which the event is sent, call different playbooks to process the event.
 The code